 Hello there!
-I'm Safa, and aside from being a blogger, I am also the VP of Campus Relations at Ontario Tech University's Game Development Students' Association (GDSA) and I'm here to tell you all about it.
+I'm Safa, and aside from being a blogger, I was also the VP of Campus Relations at Ontario Tech University's Game Development Students' Association (GDSA) and I'm here to tell you all about it.

-The GDSA is a student association whose main purpose is to represent all Game Development & Entrepreneurship students on campus.
-We want to enrich the student experience and help students so they can be better prepared for their upcoming career in the gaming industry.
+The GDSA is a student association whose main purpose is to represent all Game Development students on campus.
+We want to enrich the student experience and help you be better prepared for your career in the gaming industry.

 But don't worry—you can be a part of the GDSA even if you aren't a Game Dev student.
 Let me tell you a little bit about what we do!

-We schedule a time once per week where GDSA members can meet.
+We schedule a time once per week when GDSA members can meet.
 These sessions can last anywhere from 1 to 2 hours.
 During the sessions, we cover the latest industry topics such as new tech and releases, special topics such as history and mental health in games, or anything relevant to what you are learning in class.
 It's a great way to learn something new and have meaningful discussions with peers.

 Because the gaming industry grows larger every day, we luckily have a lot of new content to cover each week!